Chapter 4. Acute Coronary Syndromes

 Which one of the following is the preferred approach to reperfuse this patient?

 c.
-Chew ASA 325 mg, administer ticagrelor 180 mg orally once, abciximab 16.25 mcg IV bolus and percutaneous intervention with coronary stent placement
+Chew aspirin 325 mg, administer ticagrelor 180 mg orally once, abciximab 16.25 mcg IV bolus, and percutaneous intervention with coronary stent placement.

 Answer c is correct.
-LC is experiencing a STEMI that requires emergent reperfusion and has presented to a hospital with cardiac catheterization capabilities.
-The patient should be loaded (higher doses) with antiplatelets, and started on abciximab since he will be going to catheterization emergently.
+LC is experiencing an ST-elevation myocardial infarction (STEMI) that requires emergent reperfusion and has presented to a hospital with cardiac catheterization capabilities.
+The patient should be loaded (higher doses) with antiplatelets and started on abciximab since she will be going to catheterization emergently.

 Answer a is incorrect.
-LC is experiencing a STEMI and the goal for these patients is always primarily reperfusion.
-ASA, clopidogrel, and UFH will prevent further platelet aggregation and thrombus formation but they do not dissolve current clots.
+LC is experiencing an STEMI and the goal for these patients is always primarily reperfusion.
+Aspirin, clopidogrel, and UFH will prevent further platelet aggregation and thrombus formation but they do not dissolve current clots.

 Answer b is incorrect.
-A regimen including reteplase is a possibility for LC’s treatment since reperfusion can occur either with fibrinolytic or PCI.
+A regimen including reteplase is a possibility for LC’s treatment since reperfusion can occur either with fibrinolytic or percutaneous coronary intervention (PCI).
 However, if the facility has PCI capabilities, the patient should receive PCI as it is more effective than thrombolysis.